Harford Technical High School

 Harford Technical High School (HTHS) is a four-year technical public magnet school high school in Bel Air in Harford County, Maryland, United States.
 The school, located near the center of the county, is across the street from Harford Community College and next to the Harford Academy (formerly the John Archer School).
-It ranks as the #1 high school in Harford County and the #46 high school in Maryland overall.

 Harford Technical opened in 1978 as a vocational and technical school but now serves as Harford County's singular school for academic studies and career/technical education.
 Students in grades nine through 12 are offered opportunities to prepare for college, further post-secondary technical education, and/or enter into the work force or U.S. military through participation in one of nineteen career and technical programs, beginning in grade nine.
 Students in Harford County must apply to go to Harford Tech.
 Once entering the school, the students focus on a trade from one of the following: Construction, Manufacturing, Automotives, Computer Aided Design and Technical Drawing (Also known as Drafting, giving CADD its name), Food Preparation, Cosmetology, Agribusiness and TAM, Cyber Security, Floral Design, Landscape Architecture and Management, Printing and Graphic Arts, Nursing, and Sports Medicine.

-Harford Tech has consistently ranked #1 High School in Harford County and has one of the highest graduation rates.

 The school has changed its name since the school was founded.
 It was once called "Harford Vocational Technical High School" or "Harford VoTech."